Pulse nightclub trial for Noor Salman: What to know about the Orlando shooter's widow

 "I don't condone what he has done," she told the newspaper.
 "I am very sorry for what has happened.
 He has hurt a lot of people."

-Defense attorneys describe Salman as a simple woman with a low IQ, who was abused by her husband and was in constant fear for her life.
-Her attorneys also claim she wasn't given proper Miranda warnings, which tell suspects they have a right to remain silent and have an attorney present, before she made statements.
+Defense attorneys described Salman as a simple woman with a low IQ, who was abused by her husband and was in constant fear for her life.
+Her attorneys also claimed she wasn't given proper Miranda warnings, which tell suspects they have a right to remain silent and have an attorney present, before she made statements.

 “I knew when he left the house he was going to Orlando to attack the Pulse Night Club,” Salman confirmed in a signed statement written by an FBI agent, according to documents obtained by the Orlando Sentinel.

-Defense attorney Linda Moreno argues this confession was coerced and, therefore, should not be admissible in court.
+Defense attorney Linda Moreno argued that this confession was coerced and, therefore, should not be admissible in court.

-"Noor Salman denied any knowledge of Omar Mateen's plans for hours," Moreno says, claiming agents told Salman that she could go to jail and not see her child.
+"Noor Salman denied any knowledge of Omar Mateen's plans for hours," Moreno said, claiming agents told Salman that she could go to jail and not see her child.

 What about her family?